J0vid/Colormesh/README.md

 ### Checking for overlapping sampling circles

 Because sampling circle size is controlled by the user, we offer a diagnostic tool with the function *point.overlap*.
-The example code below demonstrates the use of this function to determine whether sampling circles of of a given pixel radius (px.radius = ) will overlap.
-For example, a sampling circle with px.radius = 2 will have a sampling circle diameter of 5 pixels; the radius is 2 pixels out from the centroid pixel defined by the sampling tamplate.
+The example code below demonstrates the use of this function to determine whether sampling circles of a given pixel radius (px.radius = ) will overlap.
+For example, a sampling circle with px.radius = 2 will have a sampling circle diameter of 5 pixels; the radius is 2 pixels out from the centroid pixel defined by the sampling template.
 If the sampling template (defined in Section 2.4.1) is dense, this may result in the overlap of sampling circles depending on their size.
 This function checks for overlap of sampling circles and produces a dataframe with the sampling point ID and the distance between the centroid pixels of those that overlap.
 This function also produces a plot showing sampling circles that overlap in red (Note: the circles of the plot are not drawn to scale).

 ```r
 ## The sampling template (specimen.sampling.template2) shown below is the result of 4 Delaunay triangulations and therefore more dense.
 A pixel radius of 2 (px.radius = 2) results in some sampling circles that overlap (see diagnostic plot below).
 The point ID is supplied in a dataframe produced by the function.